 Your coverage will directly depend on the type of policy you own.
-For example, Nuccio’s policies require purchase more than 14 days in advance of a potential weather event.
-He shared that while many brides who may be affected by Hurricane Irma are now attempting to purchase insurance, it is unfortunately too late for the coverage they are looking for, and will be for most if not all other policies, too.
+For example, Nuccio’s policies require to purchase more than 14 days in advance of a potential weather event.
+He shared that while many brides who may be affected by Hurricane Florence are now attempting to purchase insurance, it is unfortunately too late for the coverage they are looking for and will be for most if not all other policies, too.
 However, if purchased now, it could potentially cover other things that might affect a big day, such as the unfortunate loss of someone integral to the wedding, and even what they call “change of heart.”

-Look at Your Vendor Contracts & Have a Conversation with Each
+Look at Your Vendor Contracts

 If you don’t have any type of insurance coverage, you may still have some hope of recovering funds in the event your wedding is completely off.
 If you are 30 days outside of your wedding, it is extremely important to carefully read all your signed contracts, including photographer, entertainment, beauty services, and flowers.
 Each vendor will have outlined their own time limits required for notice of possible cancellation or breaking of the contract.
 Depending on what you signed, you may be able to recover some funds.